z7z8th/lua-resty-console/README.md

 - Openresty/luajit

 ## Known Issues
 If nginx runs with multiple workers (which is the normal case), each worker has an isolated Lua VM to handle requests.
-When a resty-console client connects to the backend several times, there's a good chance the connections are established with different workers, thus each time the client is dealing with different Lua VM.
+When a resty-console client connects to the backend, there's a good chance that connections are established with different workers, thus each time the client is dealing with different Lua VM.

 There is a nginx patch [listen per worker](https://rarut.wordpress.com/2013/06/18/multi-worker-statistics-and-control-with-nginx-per-worker-listener-patch/) which might address this issue.
 It allows each worker to listen on a unique port, so client could connect to different workers at will.